-The main benefit of DirectQuery is to use it over the massive amount of data.
+The main benefit of DirectQuery is to use it over a massive amount of data.
 This feature is in fact, the main reason that you may need to consider DirectQuery.
-Because the data is not loaded into the memory, so there is no limitation on the size of the data source.
+Because the data is not loaded into the memory, there is no limitation on the size of the data source.
 The only limitation is the limitation that you have in the data source itself.
 You can have petabytes of data with the DirectQuery connection.
 However, you need to consider performance tuning in the data source as mentioned before in this post.

 Power BI supports three types of connection.
 In this post, you’ve learned about DirectQuery which is one of the connection types.
-DirectQuery is not storing a second copy of the data into memory.
+DirectQuery is not storing a second copy of the data in memory.
 It will keep the data in the data source.
 With DirectQuery, anything you see in the report will be sent to the database through T-SQL scripts.
 If you have ten visualizations in your report, it means posting ten queries to the database and getting the result of that back.

 DirectQuery has many limitations and downsides.
 With DirectQuery, the speed of Power BI reports is much slower.
-DirectQuery is limited in using modeling features of Power BI such as DAX, calculated tables, built-in date table, and Power Query functionalities.
+DirectQuery is limited in using modeling features of Power BI such as DAX, calculated tables, built-in date tables, and Power Query functionalities.
 DirectQuery is as a result less flexible with fewer features.
 Using DirectQuery means you get slower reports, with less functionality on the Power BI side.

 DirectQuery because of the limitations mentioned above is only recommended if the other two types of connection (Import Data, or Live Connection) cannot be applied.
-In the next post, I’ll explain about Live Connection.
+In the next post, I’ll explain Live Connection.
 If you decided to use DirectQuery, it is then better to use another integration tool and do all the data transformation before loading data into the source database.
 Also, it is better to take care of all the calculations in the data source itself.

 - Large Scale Dataset; Size limitation only for the data source itself